murshidazher/simple-devops-project/README.md

 - So now when we run this job it will deploy the war file to tomcat server.
 The jenkins will copy the files to `/opt/tomcat/webapps/` directory.
 - To access the application we need to give the war file name. i.e. `http://x.xx.xx.x:8080/webapp`

+### Automatic Deploy on Code change

+> How to automatically trigger a new build on code change ?

+- Edit `deploy_on_tomcat_server` and configure
+- Scroll down and then `Build trigger` section, if we specify `build periodically` then we need to add a cron job.
+- `PollSCM` also is like cron job where it will fetch the repository periodically.
+If there wasnt any changes during that period of time, then it wont trigger that job. `* * * * *` - every minute, every hour, every day, every week, every month it should get executed.
+If you need to execute once a day around 12'o clock `00 12 * * *`
+- Now if we push a code change, it will be automatically triggered.
+- Here we are using jenkins as build and deployment tool.

 ## Integrating Docker in pipeline

+> In this instead of deploying it into tomcat server we will deploy it to docker host.

+### Docker env setup

+- Docker containers are created out of docker images which are created using Dockerfile.
+- We can use the images from Dockerhub.
+If we need to pull images from private repositories then we need to login to docker using `docker login`.

+### Integrating Docker host with Jenkins server

+- We need to connect jenkins server with docker host server, so that it can transfer the host war files.
+- For this purpose we need to install a plugin called `Publish over SSH` in our jenkins server.
+Then we need to add docker host credentials to the jenkins server so that jenkins server can authenticate itself using this credentials.
+- To add docker server credentials in jenkins, we need to create a user called  `dockeradmin` in docker server.
+- Now, we need to give the docker credentials in jenkins server. `Manage Jenkins` > `Configure system`

 ## Integrating Ansible in pipeline